-I was aware I didn’t look anything like them but I shook off any insecurities with the knowledge I have an accent and picked up an application form.
+I shook off any insecurities with the knowledge I have an accent and picked up an application form.
 Rachel and I got to work answering reams of questions (What do you want in a relationship?
 Why haven’t your relationships worked?
 Why will you find love on the show?) as we waited for our photos to be taken.

 As the wait dragged on, we stretched our legs and spied a table filled with donuts.
 Yes, that’s right.
 The geniuses at ABC thought it would be appropriate to get Dunkin Donuts to sponsor an event filled with competitive women squeezed into bandage dresses.
 Of course, none had been touched.

 A mere two hours later, and we were up.
 Head shots, full body shots and close ups while holding signs with our names and numbers.
 Some of the lovely ladies were throwing their hair back, hands on hips, boobs out.
 I squirmed a bit and chatted to the photographer about British sandwich fillings.

 A shorter wait later, and we were behind the video cameras.
 Again, I went through my hobbies (‘Erm, I have a new hobby every day because of my really great blog’), my relationship history and why I want to be on the show.
 I was told to say my name, age and profession – and then afterwards assured the cameraman that ‘news reporter’ didn’t mean I was a mole, honest.